KNAI (AM)

 KNAI (860 kHz; "La Campesina 101.9") is a regional Mexican-formatted AM radio station in Phoenix, Arizona.
 KNAI is owned by the Chavez Radio Group.
 Its studios are located in Phoenix near Piestewa Peak and its transmitter is in South Phoenix near Broadway and 27th Avenue.

 KNAI operates by day with 940 watts non-directional and at 1,000 watts at night with a directional antenna.
 Its programming is also heard on two translator stations, K270BZ (101.9 FM) and K270CV (101.9 FM).

-860 AM is a Canadian clear-channel frequency, on which CJBC in Toronto is the dominant Class A station.
+AM 860 is a Canadian clear-channel frequency, on which CJBC in Toronto is the dominant Class A station.

 History

 KIFN and KVVA

-On June 8, 1949, the Western Broadcasting Company received the construction permit to build a new radio station in Phoenix on 860 kHz.
+On June 8, 1949, the Western Broadcasting Company received the construction permit to build a new radio station in Phoenix, Arizona, on 860 kHz.
 Construction work on KIFN's facilities in Riverside Park began in September, and an accelerated schedule allowed Arizona's first full-time Spanish-language radio station, KIFN signed on at midnight on Tuesday, November 22.
-KIFN initially broadcast with 250 watts but benefitted from an increase to 1,000 watts in 1952.
-From the time it signed on until the early 1980s, KIFN operated as a daytime-only station.
-(860 is a Canadian clear channel frequency, limiting the coverage of American stations operating at 860.)
+KIFN initially broadcast with 250 watts but benefited from an increase to 1,000 watts in 1952.
+From the time it signed on until the early 1980s, KIFN operated as a daytime-only station; 860 is a Canadian clear channel frequency, limiting the coverage of American stations operating at 860.

 The partners in Western sold their interests to H. Walker Harrison in 1959.
 Harrison sold KIFN in 1966 to the Tichenor family, which owned a group of Spanish-language stations that ultimately became the Hispanic Broadcasting Corporation.
 Mauricio Méndez, operating as Hispanic Communications Corporation, acquired KIFN in 1979.

 Citing the difficulty of getting authorization to go to 24-hour operation on 860 and facing competition from 24-hour station KPHX, Méndez sold KIFN in 1982 to Beta Communications, bringing it under common ownership with Apache Junction's KSTM-FM.
 Beta relaunched the station as KVVA ("Viva"), retaining its Spanish-language format.
-In 1987, Beta changed KSTM-FM, a rock station known as "The Storm", to KVVA-FM, a more contemporary Spanish-language station, to pair with KVVA AM; it was the first Spanish-language FM station for Phoenix since 99.9 KNNN had been sold in 1984 and flipped formats.
-Among the programs aired in this era was a simulcast of Channel 10 KTSP-TV's 10 p.m. news, which began in 1988.
+In 1987, Beta changed KSTM-FM, a rock station known as "The Storm", to KVVA-FM, a more contemporary Spanish-language station, to pair with KVVA AM; it was the first Spanish-language FM station for Phoenix since KNNN had been sold in 1984 and flipped formats.
+Among the programs aired in this era was a simulcast of KTSP-TV's 10 p.m. news, which began in 1988.